18 Apr The real money power

 Since ancient times and with more or less uninterrupted constancy, there has existed an international money power which seeks by a variety of means — including fraud, deception, assassination, and war — to annex the money- and credit-creating power of the various states it has sought to dominate, and to conceal and obfuscate the profound connection between that money-creating power and the deep rooted “alchemical operations” that such power implies.

 An “alchemical” operation and a kind of “financial technology,” is in fact the operation of transmuting nothing into something, in this case, of turning a mere entry on a bank ledger — a “nothing” — into a unit of commercial exchange — a “something.”
 Likewise, alchemy is a “science” of transmuting base metals into gold, and that implies an underlying physics and technology to accomplish the act.
 To call both an alchemical operation is to imply the fact that beneath the magical operations of banking there lies a deep physics, and perhaps a profoundly misunderstood physics.
-In any case, these are the conceptual poles between which also the investigation of that freelance journalist in Maier files moves.
+In any case, these are the conceptual poles between which also the investigation of the freelance journalist (Ms. Morgenstern) in Maier files moves.

 A very interesting and good read is “A History of Money in Ancient Countries from the Earliest Times to the Present” by Alexander Del Mar.
 (1885)